“In the world you will have tribulation, but take courage; I have overcome the world” (John 16:33).

 The Lord wanted His people to know what to expect.
 The road ahead would be rough.
 They should prepare for turbulence.

 The Lord would not be bringing His children around the storms but through them.
-We will not miss out on the tempest, but will ride it out with Jesus in our boat, at times standing at the helm and at other times, seemingly asleep and unconcerned.
+We will not miss out on the tempest, but will ride it out with Jesus in our boat, sometimes standing at the helm and at other times, seemingly asleep and unconcerned.

 But what about the church?
 Should we expect opposition and persecution there also?

-Jesus said “they will scourge you in their synagogues” (10:17), and that’s where the faithful were meeting to worship.
+Jesus said “they will scourge you in their synagogues” (10:17), which is where the faithful were meeting to worship.